LeanzaBruno/Holding-Pattern-Trainer/requirements/set-mode.md

 1. Use case starts at the beginning of the program or when user pushed the "Change mode" button.
 2. User chose one of the three modes.
 	1. If user choose **"All random"** mode, use case [all random mode](all-random-mode.md) is invoked.
-	2. If user choose **"Fixed holding pattern"** mode, use case [fixed holding pattern mode](fixed-holding-pattern-mode.md) is invoked.
+	2. If user choose **"Fixed holding pattern"** mode, use case [fixed holding pattern mode](fixed-holding-pattern-configuration-mode.md) is invoked.
 	3. If user choose **"Set specific scenario"** mode, use case [specific scenario](specific-scenario-mode.md) is invoked.
 3. Use case finishes.

 ### [Alternate flow](#alternate-flow)
-Use case finishes when user closes the trainer tab or b**rowser.
+Use case finishes when user closes the trainer tab or browser at any time of the program execution.